-The relying party's duty to verify the validity of a certificate
+The relying party has the duty to verify the validity of a certificate

 The relying party is responsible for verifying that the certificate is valid and that it has not been revoked before accepting the certificate.
+The real-time certificate status can also be checked from the OCSP service.

 The relying party is responsible for checking the valid revocation list.
-The certificate should not be trusted before the relying party has checked the revocation list.
+The certificate should not be trusted before the relying party has checked the status.